 0%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-This skill is an empty placeholder template that provides no actual content about Jenkins pipelines.
-It contains only meta-descriptions of what the skill would do, with no executable code, no pipeline syntax examples, no configuration guidance, and no actionable instructions whatsoever.
+This skill is an empty shell with no substantive content.
+It contains only auto-generated boilerplate describing what the skill would do without actually providing any Jenkins pipeline knowledge, code examples, or actionable instructions.
 It fails on every dimension of the rubric.

 Suggestions

-Remove all meta-description sections ('Purpose', 'When to Use', 'Capabilities', 'Example Triggers') and replace them with actual technical content about Jenkins pipeline concepts, syntax, and common patterns.
+Remove all meta-description sections ('When to Use', 'Example Triggers', 'Capabilities') and replace with actual technical content about Jenkins pipeline concepts, common patterns, and troubleshooting.

 | Dimension | Reasoning | Score |